Glossary

 Isinglass – a kind of gelatin obtained from the swimming-bladders of fishes, used in making jellies and as an ingredient in food and medicine.

-Jigger – a liquid measure containing one and one-half ounces.
-For liquor, two ounces (another source).
+Jigger – a liquid measure containing one and one-half ounces; usually used for liquor.

-Jill or gill – a liquid measurement; four ounces in the U.S. and five ounces in the U.K.
+Jill or gill – a liquid measurement; four ounces (1/2 cup) in the U.S. and five ounces in the U.K.

 Jowl – a cut of pork from a pig’s cheek.